 There is a lot of lingo floating around tennis racquets.
 What is a polarized setup?
 What benefits does lead tape have?
 How important is swing weight etc?
-I’ll try to do my best to explain these concepts without becoming too technical.
+I will try my best to explain these concepts without becoming too technical.

-Let’s start with swing weight.
-I write about it in “Do I need a heavy racquet to hit hard?”, but in general swing weight logically means how heavy the racquet is to swing.
-You can find out how to measure your swing weight with the TWU swing weight tool for example and you’ll usually find it in the racquet spec listing when you browse and buy online.
+Let us start with swing weight.
+I wrote about it in “Do I need a heavy racquet to hit hard?”, but in general swing weight logically means how heavy the racquet is to swing.
+You can find out how to measure your swing weight with the TWU swing weight tool for example, and you will usually find it in the racquet spec listing when you browse and buy online.

-The swing weight is important since a racquet with a low static weight can still be heavy to swing and if you like a high swing weight, you’ll usually end up adding weight to whatever racquet you play with.
-One of the “perks” of playing with the HEAD Liquidmetal Radical Tour is that I don’t need to do any customizations to end up with my preferred 330 swing weight.
+The swing weight is important since a racquet with a low static weight can still be heavy to swing, and if you like a high swing weight, you will usually end up adding weight to whatever racquet you play with.
+One of the “perks” of playing with the HEAD Liquidmetal Radical Tour is that I do not need to do any customization to end up with my preferred 330 swing weight.

 Your desired swing weight, balance and static weight is highly personal and there is no one trick pony.
 Some players can generate massive swing speeds and still hit the ball in the middle of the racquet – look at Kyrgios and Dolgopolov for example, while for example Wawrinka has a slower swing, but a beastly swing weight.

+The best way is to add lead tape (I use Tourna lead tape myself) to your racquet.
 I tend to like lead tape at 3 and 9 o’ clock with most racquets I use.
 What it does to my game?
 It gives me more plow-through for my semi-flat shots and more stability if I hit off-center.
 This is what I would call a de-polarized setup.
 When you add weight to the “poles” of the racquet, like in the handle and at 12 o’ clock to increase power, you get a polarized setup.
 A polarized setup gives more spin as it allows the racquet to move/vibrate more when you hit the ball.
-Nadal and both Federer uses a polarized setup, Djokovic and Murray uses depolarized setups.
+Both Nadal and Federer uses a polarized setup, Djokovic and Murray uses depolarized setups.
 It makes sense when you think about it – Djokovic and Murray needs massive stability, plays a solid and patient defense and returns whatever heavy ball you throw at them while Nadal and Federer holds their racquets loose and hits aggressively with lots of spin coming from their wrist movement.

 The only way to find out what you like is to know your game and test various setups to see what works best for you.
-Remember that it’s also to play against a variety of opponents, because getting the same pace and style ball will not really give you the proper test you want.
+Remember, that means to also play against a variety of opponents, because getting the same pace and style ball will not really give you the proper test you want.

 So what is the modern tennis?
 The expression “modern tennis” is used every so often on tennis nerd and in other related sources these days.
 What does it really mean?

-Expressions are always in motion and never owned by anyone, but the way I’ve come to understand and use “modern tennis” is for the kind of high-speed top spin game that is played on the ATP and WTA Tours today.
-Balls move faster, bounce higher and players need to work a lot on their physique to be handle to handle it without getting injured.
+Expressions are always in motion and never owned by anyone, but the way I have come to understand and use “modern tennis” is for the kind of high-speed top spin game that is played on the ATP and WTA Tours today.
+Balls move faster, bounce higher and players need to work a lot on their physique to be able to handle it without getting injured.
 The competition gets tougher every year and not being in great shape is simply not an option anymore.

 These are a few terms I wanted to bring up in my racquet lingo post part 1.
 Are there some other things you think I should write about when it comes to tennis gear and the lingo involved?
 Let me know in the comments below!